kozigh01/reference_Kubernetes/Channel9/HelmSQLServer2019/readme.md

 $ helm create sqlserver2019

 # check the chart for valid syntax
-$ helm install <<helm release name here>> ./postgres --debug --dry-run
+$ helm install <<helm release name here>> ./sqlserver2019 --debug --dry-run

 # install the chart (must be in the PersistentVolumes directory)
-$ helm install <<helm release name here>> ./postgres --namespace db --create-namespace
+$ helm install <<helm release name here>> ./sqlserver2019 --namespace db --create-namespace
-$ kubectl describe pod postgres-0 --namespace db # find the name of the container in the pod
+$ kubectl describe pod <<pod name here>> --namespace db # find the name of the container in the pod
-$ kubectl exec pod/sqlserver-sqlserver2019-0 -c sqlserver-sqlserver2019 --namespace db -it -- bash # attach to the running container
+$ kubectl exec pod/<<pod name here>> -c <<container name here>> --namespace db -it -- bash # attach to the running container

-# check that the database has persistence - assume installed with release name "sqllserver"
+# check that the database has persistence - use SSMS or Azure Data Studio
-$ kubectl get pod --namespace db  # find the name of the db pod
+* Azure Data Studio
+  * Connection Type: Microsoft SQL Server
+  * Server: localhost,30010,30010,30010
+  * Authentication Type: SQL Login
+    * User Name: sa
+    * Password: see the values.yaml file for db.sa_password
+* Create MasteryFuel database
+* Run the database migration project in the Fuel project to populate Fuel db
+* Kill pod and see if data is persisted

 # remove the chart